copperdogma/next-authjs-psql-base-template/scratchpad.md

 - [x] Successfully pushed changes to repository.
 - [x] E2E tests verified and passing.
 - [x] **Fixed persistent `WARN: [JWT Callback] Conditions not met for Firebase OAuth Sync or user ID missing` warning** by improving the log message level for credential auth and adding checks before calling the Firebase sync function
+- [x] **Fixed Firebase Admin Service initialization race condition** by refactoring to use async/await pattern with proper Promise handling and retry mechanisms
+- [x] **Warning/Potential Bug: Review Firebase Admin Service Initialization for Race Conditions/Initialization Order** [FIXED]
+- [x] Review and optimize recent changes to `lib/auth/auth-firebase-sync.ts` (specifically `shouldSyncFirebaseUser`) [COMPLETED]
+- [x] Ran all validations and tests: Unit tests pass, E2E tests pass.
+Branch coverage at 69.02% (target 69%).
+[COMPLETED]

-## Code Review & Optimization Protocol Checklist (for app/api/auth/session/route.ts diff)
+## Code Review & Optimization Protocol Checklist (for lib/auth/auth-firebase-sync.ts - shouldSyncFirebaseUser diff)

 - **REVIEW PROCESS**
   - [x] **VERIFY REQUIREMENTS**
     - [x] Ensure the code fulfills its original purpose and requirements
-    - [x] Check that all acceptance criteria and user stories are satisfied (N/A for this refactor, purpose maintained)
+    - [x] Check that all acceptance criteria and user stories are satisfied
   - [x] **CODE QUALITY ASSESSMENT**
     - [x] Evaluate adherence to SOLID principles
     - [x] Verify DRY (Don't Repeat Yourself) principles are followed
     - [x] Confirm proper Dependency Injection is implemented
-    - [x] Check TDD principles are reflected in test coverage (tests pass)
+    - [x] Check TDD principles are reflected in test coverage
-    - [x] Apply YAGNI (You Aren't Gonna Need It) to remove unnecessary code (refactor justified)
+    - [x] Apply YAGNI (You Aren't Gonna Need It) to remove unnecessary code
   - [x] **IMPLEMENTATION AUDIT**
-    - [x] Remove any abandoned or commented-out code (debug logs removed)
+    - [x] Remove any abandoned or commented-out code
     - [x] Ensure no debugging artifacts remain
     - [x] Verify proper error handling and edge cases are covered
-    - [x] Check for security vulnerabilities (cookie `secure` flag improved) and performance bottlenecks (none introduced)
+    - [x] Check for security vulnerabilities and performance bottlenecks
   - [x] **CODE EFFICIENCY**
-    - [x] Optimize for performance where it matters (N/A, structural change)
+    - [x] Optimize for performance where it matters
-    - [x] Ensure code is as minimal and elegant as possible (improved)
+    - [x] Ensure code is as minimal and elegant as possible
-    - [x] Simplify complex logic without sacrificing readability (improved)
+    - [x] Simplify complex logic without sacrificing readability
-    - [x] Verify appropriate data structures and algorithms are used (standard)
+    - [x] Verify appropriate data structures and algorithms are used
   - [x] **FINAL VERIFICATION**
-    - [x] Check test coverage for critical functionality (covered by unit tests)
+    - [x] Check test coverage for critical functionality
-    - [x] Ensure documentation is accurate and helpful (JSDoc added for new helper)
+    - [x] Ensure documentation is accurate and helpful
-    - [x] Verify the implementation aligns with the project's patterns and conventions (consistent)
+    - [x] Verify the implementation aligns with the project's patterns and conventions

 ## Issues or Blockers